 How to Track Your Primary Food

 As holistic health coaches, we track our clients’ primary food through a variety of tools.
-One tool we use is the circle of life, which has all twelve aspects of primary food laid out for you.
-Depending on how satisfied you are with a certain aspect of primary food determines where to put your dot on the line next to it.
+One tool we use is the circle of life featured below.
+Depending on your satisfaction with each subset, the dot will be closer or further away from the ridge.
 The happier you are with that aspect of primary food the further out the dot should be placed.
-If you look at my example below, I am really happy with most aspects of my primary food besides my relationships and my physical activity.
+If you look at my example below, I am really happy with most aspects of my life.
+Currently, I am not feeling as pleased with my social life or physical activity.

 If I saw this as a health coach, my eyes would be drawn immediately to this imbalance in my client’s life.
 I would then ask high-mileage questions to understand what is going on in that area of life.
 After, I might suggest one or two things to help improve that aspect.
-I usually reexamine this area of health with my clients at the half-way mark and see if those imbalances have leveled off.
+This is reexamined at the halfway mark with my clients to see if they have corrected those imbalances.

-In my case, these areas of my life are not as high as possible due to the virus epidemic situation here in China.
-It is harder to maintain relationships with friends virtually, I haven’t been home for three years, and I haven’t worked out in the gym for three months.
-I understand that these things are only temporary, though, and that, when things get back to normal, I can start to mend these things.
-These extenuating circumstances are things we health coaches look for in trying to figure out the root causes of the imbalances in our clients’ lives.
+In my case, these areas of my life are low because of the epidemic situation here in China.
+It is significantly harder to maintain relationships with friends virtually.
+Also, I haven’t been home for three years.
+Finally, with the gyms closed, I haven’t worked out in the gym for three months.
+However, I understand that these things are only temporary.
+When the situation gets back to normal, I can correct these issues.
+We health coaches look for these extenuating circumstances in our clients’ lives.
+That is the purpose of our high-mileage questions.
+We want to figure out the root causes for the imbalances in our clients’ lives.

 I would love for you to try this out now for yourself.
 On a scale of 1-10 how satisfied are you in these current areas of your life?
 If you are a 10, you’d place the dot at the outer edge of the circle, and if you are a 1, you’d place the dot closer to the center.